Near-Optimality of Linear Strategies for Static Teams with `Big' Non-Gaussian Noise: Introduction

-Following are the main contributions of this paper.
-Our first result shows that as the dimension of the noise grows, if the solution of the non-Gaussian problem converges pointwise, it does so to the (linear) optimal solution of the Gaussian problem.
-Our second result obtains an asymptotically tight error bound on the difference between the optimal cost for the non-Gaussian problem and the best cost obtained under linear strategies.
-Remarkably, these results are true for \textit{any} sequence of noise vectors having log-concave density (in particular, the noise need not be drawn from any particular parametrized class such as exponentials) and for any strictly convex quadratic cost As such these results apply to canonical problems such as mean square estimation and variance reduction.
+Our main contribution here is in showing that for ``most'' problems one does have weak continuity.
+We show an asymptotically tight error bound on the difference between the optimal cost for the non-Gaussian problem and the best cost obtained under linear strategies.
+Remarkably, these results are true for \textit{any} sequence of noise vectors having log-concave density (in particular, the noise need not be drawn from any particular parametrized class such as exponentials) and for any strictly convex quadratic cost.
+As such these results apply to canonical problems such as mean square estimation and variance reduction.
+Indeed our results agree with the existing evidence\footnote{I thank the Senior Editor Prof James Spall for pointing this out.} that the Kalman filter produces useful results even in the case of log-concave non-Gaussian noise~\cite{spall1995kantorovich}.
 Since problems with classical and partially nested information structures can be reduced to those with static information structures~\cite{ho80another}, our results could also be applied to problems with these dynamic information structures.
 However, the precise nature of this extension is not worked out in this paper.
+We also show that as the dimension of the noise grows, if the solution of the non-Gaussian problem converges pointwise, it does so to the (linear) optimal solution of the Gaussian problem.

 The theme of partial observations of a long noise (or state) vector has been around for a while, a prime example being the applications to the power grid.
 To the best of the author's knowledge, statistical implications of this theme have not been exploited in the context of stochastic control.
 This paper is an improvement over its conference version~\cite{kulkarni2015approximately}.
 Specifically, the bounds in the present paper are asymptotically tight whereas the asymptotics of the earlier bounds were not unconditionally tight.
-This tightening is accomplished in the present paper by the derivation of new bounds and the introduction of new proof approaches (Section~\ref{sec:error} is elaborates this).
+This tightening is accomplished in the present paper by the derivation of new bounds and the introduction of new proof approaches (Section~\ref{sec:error} elaborates this).
 Moreover, several claims which were earlier shown to hold with high probability have now been refined and are shown to hold almost surely.
-Finally, we have derived several additional results, including those in Section~\ref{sec:uniform}.